robokingmaster/stockscripts/README.md

 ## About the Repository

-This repository is created and maintained by **Ritesh Kumar** and focuses on providing tools for technical analysis, including custom indicators, alert systems, and automation scripts for TradingView, Python, and other platforms.
+This repository is created and maintained by **Robo King Master** and focuses on providing tools for technical analysis, including custom indicators, alert systems, and automation scripts for TradingView, Python, and other platforms.
 The code here is designed to assist traders in the analysis of stocks, forex, and cryptocurrency markets.

 ## Scripts & Indicators